wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 > Menno Simons, an Anabaptist, wrote, "We do not find in all Scripture a single word by which Christ has ordained the baptism of infants, or that His apostles taught and practiced it, we say and confess rightly that infant baptism is but a human invention, an opinion of men, a perversion of the ordinance of Christ".
 How does the Book of Mormon keep getting the doctrine right?

 Here Callister looks to the Anabaptists as a source of truth on infant baptism.
 He only does this because Mormons happen to agree with Anabaptists on this particular doctrine.
 The tautology here is clear.
-I hope it's apparent that using the Anabaptists beliefs to prove the Book of Mormon isn’t a great strategy, if it were, we would also need to assume they're correct about the BoM being a fradulent work.
+I hope it's apparent that using the Anabaptist's beliefs to prove the Book of Mormon isn’t a great strategy, if it were, we would also need to assume they're correct about the BoM being a fraudulent work.

 ## Pg 109.
 Ongoing Revelation